Patents - Eurasia: Lexology GTDT Practice Guides

 - What are the most significant developing or emerging trends in the country’s patent law?

-On 9 September the member states of the Eurasian Patent Organization (EAPO) adopted the Protocol on the Protection of Industrial Designs to the Eurasian Patent Convention, introducing the Eurasian system of protection for industrial design patents, along with the already existing regional protection for inventions.
+The Protocol on the Protection of Industrial Designs to the Eurasian Patent Convention was adopted by EAPO member states on 9 September 2019, introducing the Eurasian system of protection for industrial design patents, along with the already existing regional protection for inventions.

 According to the Protocol, Eurasian design patent applications will be filed with the EAPO either directly or through the national patent office of an EAPO member state.
-All applicants will follow uniform examination requirements; use only the official language of the EAPO (Russian); and pay a uniform procedural fee.
-Once granted, Eurasian design patents will be valid for five years counting from the application filing date, and will be renewable for an additional five-year periods up to four more times, so that the maximum term of protection does not exceed 25 years from the application filing date.
+All applicants will follow uniform examination requirements, use only the official language of the EAPO – Russian, and pay a uniform procedural fee.
+Once granted, Eurasian design patents will be valid for five years counting from the application filing date, and will be renewable for additional five-year periods up to four more times, so that the maximum term of protection does not exceed 25 years from the application filing date.